Late nights at the Met on Fifth Avenue are truly spectacular!

 The Met Fifth Avenue is a spectacular place to leave the chaos of the city behind.
 Stepping through its grand entrance will transport you to what feels like an architectural oasis.
 The building alone is magnificent, and the history that lies behind its doors is amazing.
-With wonderful permanent collections that would take days to view, as well as equally inspiring temporary exhibitions, the Metropolitan Museum of Art offers something for everyone (even if you don’t consider yourself an art nerd).
+With diverse permanent collections that would take days to view, as well as equally inspiring temporary exhibitions, the Metropolitan Museum of Art offers something for everyone (even if you don’t consider yourself an art nerd).

 If you haven’t yet visited the Met, by all means, go.
 Go anytime your schedule permits.
 But, if you’ve been during daylight hours but not yet in the evening, you are missing out!
-The stays open until 9 p.m. on Fridays and Saturdays, so plan a nighttime visit.
-Here’s why you should take advantage of late nights at the Met Fifth Avenue.
+The Met stays open until 9 p.m. on Fridays and Saturdays, so plan a nighttime visit.
+Here’s why you should take advantage of late nights at the Met on Fifth Avenue.

 Fifth Avenue is beautiful at night.

 One of the advantages of visiting the Met is the location.
 Sure, Fifth Avenue is known for its high-priced apartments, but it’s also one of the loveliest streets in the city.
 In the evening, the view from the Met steps is stunning, and walking along Fifth Avenue, taking in the sights and sounds (it’s usually quieter at night) is a not-to-miss New York experience.